Software QA and Testing Frequently-Asked-Questions, Part 1

 What is the 'software life cycle'?

 The life cycle begins when an application is first conceived and ends when it is no longer in use.
-It includes aspects such as initial concept, requirements analysis, functional design, internal design, documentation planning, test planning, coding, document preparation, integration, testing, maintenance, updates, retesting, phase-out, and other aspects.
+It includes aspects such as initial concept, requirements analysis, functional design, internal design, documentation planning, test planning, coding, document preparation, integration, testing, maintenance, updates, retesting, phase-out, agile sprints, and other aspects.
 (See the Softwareqatest.com Bookstore section's 'Software QA', 'Software Engineering', and 'Project Management' categories for useful books with more information.)